How to Make a Double-Exposure Effect Video in After Effects

 In this tutorial, you’ll learn how you can make a double exposure video in Adobe After Effects.

-The goal of this tutorial is to show how you could create a compelling short commercial or client video using only images and a limited budget.
-The final results will have a look similar to the popular True Detective titles sequence.
+The goal of this tutorial is to how you could create a compelling short commercial or client video using only still images and a limited budget.
+The final results will have a look similar to the True Detective titles sequence.

 For example, let’s say you have a client project, but your client doesn’t have the resources or the money for a proper production with camera, gear, assistants, lighting, and so on.
 Instead, you could purchase a few After Effects templates from Videohive to use with existing client photos, stock images, or creative commons photos available online.